MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/00 Projects/Far From the Marsh/MW May Modathon 2024 Week 1 - Brainstorming.md

 ## Theme - Mysticism and Prophecy

 ### Brainstorming Plot Ideas

+> [!column|no-title]
-1. **A missing student of mysticism**
+> > [!success] Option One: _A missing student of mysticism_
+> >
+> > - explore their home/laboratory and pick up the pieces of what happened through fragmentary notes
+> > - lost while trying to discern patterns from the past - in search of a prophecy?
+> > - Tell a story in a single room through notes and environmental worldbuilding
+>
+> > [!failure] Option Two: _The Failed Nerevarine Incarnates_
+> > - Perhaps an exploration of the fate of one of the [Failed Incarnates](https://en.uesp.net/wiki/Lore:Failed_Incarnates) such as [[02 Reference Notes/Omnivore/2024-04/Lore-Peakstar - The Unofficial Elder Scrolls Pages (UESP)\|Peakstar]]
+> > 	- Though rumors abound regarding Peakstars fate, they fell fighting an Ash Vampire.
+A quest could follow someone else's attempts to find them
 { #b8a259}

-	- explore their home/laboratory and pick up the pieces of what happened through fragmentary notes
-	- lost while trying to discern patterns from the past - in search of a prophecy?
-	- Tell a story in a single room through notes and environmental worldbuilding
-2. **The Nerevarine Prophecies**
-	- Perhaps an exploration of the fate of one of the [Failed Incarnates](https://en.uesp.net/wiki/Lore:Failed_Incarnates) such as [[02 Reference Notes/Omnivore/2024-04/Lore-Peakstar - The Unofficial Elder Scrolls Pages (UESP)\|Peakstar]]
-		- Though rumors abound regarding Peakstars fate, they fell fighting an Ash Vampire.
-A quest could follow someone else's attempts to find them

-> [!success] Option 1 Chosen
->
-> A missing student of mysticism